Do You Need a Nexus Letter for Secondary Conditions?

 To prove a secondary service connection, there are a few key things to understand.
 Pay close attention to this section, since many veterans overlook these important details.

-Diagnosis from a Specialist
+Diagnosis from a Doctor/Specialist

 The first step in proving a secondary service connection is obtaining a clear diagnosis from a qualified medical professional.